computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 become a part of 'pigeon instagram', and use my phone to add music to footage from the day before.

-12:10PM: Realize that there's no way I'll have time to get breakfast with Emily and bike to Max's workshop in Red Hook before 1pm.
-We get an Uber to Pioneer Works and a get quick brunch nearby.
-I take notes at the workshop using `smolson`, and briefly use one of the classroom iMac computers to scrape my social timeline using a program Max wrote.
+12:10PM: Realize that there's no way I'll be able to get breakfast with Emily and bike to Max's workshop in Red Hook before 1PM.
+We take an Uber to Pioneer Works and a get quick brunch nearby.
+I take notes at the workshop using `smolson`, and briefly use one of the classroom iMacs to scrape my social timeline using a program Max wrote.
 (The program is an Electron app that hasn't yet been packaged for Linux.)

 4:10PM: Leave workshop, and Uber to Brooklyn Kava.